marcosgabarda/django-snitch/docs/guide/cool-down.rst

         cool_down_time = 5  # In seconds
         notification_backends = [PushNotificationBackend]

-It uses `Django’s cache framework <https://docs.djangoproject.com/en/4.0/topics/cache/#the-low-level-cache-api>`_ to handle the count of how many notifications are sent to a user.
-You can configure

 ``cool_down_manager_class``
     Default: ``None```

     Indicates the class that should be used to handle the cool down.
 It is set to ``None`` by default, and you should specify the class to use this function.

     Django-snitch comes with the class ``snitch.CoolDownManager`` that can be used.
+    It uses `Django’s cache framework <https://docs.djangoproject.com/en/4.0/topics/cache/#the-low-level-cache-api>`_
+    to handle the count of how many notifications are sent to a user.

 ``cool_down_attempts``
     Default: ``1``